mastercoin-MSC/install-msc/docs/pages/tools.rst

 * transaction_to: The Public address of the Receipiant
 * currency_id: Currency ID to send.
 1 for MSC, 2 for TMSC
 * msc_send_amt: The amount of the Currency ID to send
+* property_type: 1 for indivisible currency, 2 for divisible (MSC/TMSC are 2, Maidsafecoins are 1)
 * from_private_key: Base58 Private Key of the sender's Public Address (Note: Should start with 5)
 * broadcast: Create and/or Broadcast Tx.
 1 to create and broadcast or 0 to just create
 * clean: Clean up any of the tx files created.